-Game competition is normal and healthy for children, especially for boys that like to compete with their peers.
+Game competition is normal and healthy for children, especially for boys who like to compete with their peers.

 When they compete, it gives them a sense of leadership and happiness.

-Playing games is fun, and it’s better when you are in a team with you friends.
+Playing games is fun, and it’s better when you are in a team with your friends.

 It is also an activity that provides a good environment for children who are not good in other sporting activities.

-It can also be used to boost self-esteem.
+They can also use it to boost self-esteem.

-When kids are playing digital games in groups, they learn how to become leaders or team captains.
+When kids play digital games in groups, they learn how to become leaders or team captains.

-If a child is always the one beating other children in gaming, he or she may acquire some leadership skills.
+If a child is always the one beating other children in gaming, he or she may gain some leadership skills.

 It also motivates others to work hard to win.
-Online multiplayer games have provided a platform where children can participate in large battles.
+Online multi-player games have provided a platform where children can take part in large battles.

 It is also a good activity where children can teach their parents how to play certain games.

-Apart from teaching, children acquire communication skills, problem-solving skills and how to be patient.
+Apart from teaching, children gain communication skills, problem-solving skills and how to be patient.

 Gaming is fun and entertaining to both young and old.

-It’s not unlikely to see a parent participating in a game match with their own children.
+It’s not unlikely to see a parent taking part in a game match with their own children.

-Both children and parents could participate in daily games and matches throughout their adventures.
+Both children and parents could take part in daily games and matches throughout their adventures.